primer/design/docs/content.md

 ## Guidelines

-###  Global
+###  Principles

-* Accessibility: consider a11y in design early, list of tools
+* Accessibility: (Inclusive) consider a11y in design early, list of tools
-* Design principles
-* Designing for safety
+* Safety: designing for safety
-* Content

 ### Foundations